zhangqiaorjc/cse550/problemset2/Implementation_Writeup.md

 the connection.
 However, in practice, those connection requests block the active leader from processing other messages, in effect, DoS attacked the active leader.
 So those code are commented out.
 The liveness condition seems to be better when the leaders contend relative to "pinging".
+Another solution I tried is random backoff when a leader gets preempted.
+This has worked somewhat in practice.
+The final solution I decided on is for the active leader to send out periodic keepalive message when it's idle to all the other leaders.
+An inactive leader keeps track of when the last time it heard from the active leader and if that exceeds a threshold, the inactive leader sends out scout to elect itself as the leader.
+This solution has the advantage that the active leader gets to decide when to send out keepalive, so it can still spend most of its time processing normal messages

 * Using dictionary to represent messages and then serialize with JSON is very verbose and has high performance overhead, but it does make the debugging much easier since